percona/pmm/docs/api/inventory/add-service.md

 - haproxy
 - external

-To get the authentication token, please visit [this page](ref:authentication).
+To get the authentication token, please visit [the Authentication page](ref:authentication).